Zack Short Player Props: Tigers vs. Rangers

 Zack Short At The Plate

-- Short has three doubles, four home runs and 10 walks while batting .253.
+- Short is hitting .242 with three doubles, four home runs and 10 walks.

-- In 45.9% of his 37 games this season, Short has picked up at least one hit.
-He's also had four multi-hit games.

-- Short has driven in a run in 10 games this year (27.0%), including six games with more than one RBI (16.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Short has an RBI in 10 of 38 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

-- In seven of 37 games this season, he has scored, including multiple runs once.
+- In seven of 38 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.